-She is President of the European Business History Association (EBHA), former President of the Business History Conference (BHC), and former President of the Association of Business Historians (ABH).
+She is former President of the European Business History Association (EBHA), former President of the Business History Conference (BHC), and former President of the Association of Business Historians (ABH).
 She received her PhD from the University of Reading and was a Post Doctoral Fellow at the Said Business School, University of Oxford.
 She also has an MPhil, MBA and Licenciatura from Universidade Católica Portuguesa.
 In the past she has been a Thomas McCraw Fellow at Harvard Business School, a visiting scholar at the University of California Berkeley, Columbia University, École Polytechnique in Paris, Keio University in Tokyo, Kyoto University, and was a Catedra Corona Visiting Chair at the University of Los Andes in Bogota.

 Professor da Silva Lopes taught previously at Queen Mary, University of London, Brasenose College, University of Oxford, and Universidade Católica Portuguesa.
 She is on the editorial boards of the journals Business History, Enterprise & Society, and Journal of Historical Research in Marketing.
 She is currently a member of the Peer Review College of the Economic and Social Research Council (ESRC); Peer Review Assessor for the British Academy, the Carnegie Trust for the Universities of Scotland, the Australian Research Council, the Social Sciences and Humanities Research Council of Canada (SSHRC), an Outer Board Member of the Irish Research Council, and an expert reviewer for the National Science Centre of Poland and REPRISE/MIUR - The Italian Ministry for Education, Universities and Research.
 She is a member of the Academic Advisory Board of CITCEM ( Centro Interdisciplinar Cultura, Espaço, Memória) of the University of Porto (Portugal); an associate Member of the John Dunning centre for International Business, a member of the International Network of Interdisciplinary Research in Family Firms (NIRFF), a member of The Centre for Globalisation Research (CGR) at Queen Mary, University of London (UK), a research associate of the Centre for International Business History and Centre for Institutional Performance at the University of Reading (UK), and an Associate of the Institute of Railway Studies and Transport History (UK).
 She is a former Trustee, Chair of the investments committee, and Chair of the communications committee of the American Business History Conference; Treasurer and Webmaster of the Association of Business Historians; and reviews editor for the journal Business History.